CleverCloud/clever-cloud-review-app/README.md

 4. Log into the Console with your new user credetials
 5. Get the generated  `CLEVER_SECRET` and `CLEVER_TOKEN` and inject it into your repository secrets

-Repeat steps 1-3 and connect from your main account to set your personal tokens.
+Run `clever login` again and connect from your main account to set your personal tokens.
 Your GitHub Acction user's tokens won't be revoked and will be used only from GitHub.

 ## Inject App Secrets